andrenoberto/huffmanscode/README.md

 Unix systems:

-`cd out/production/Huffman/`
+	cd out/production/Huffman/

 Windows:

-`cd out\production\Huffman\`
+	cd out\production\Huffman\

 # Last step

-- Run the binaries using java and passing the correct params -- First param is the text file you're gonna encode
+- Run the binaries using java and passing the correct params
+- First param is the text file you're gonna encode
--- Second param is where the encoded output file will be stored
+- Second param is where the encoded output file will be stored

 Example:

-`java huffman.HuffmanCode path/to/TextFileToEncode.txt path/to/OutputBinaryFile.bin`
+	java huffman.HuffmanCode path/to/TextFileToEncode.txt path/to/OutputBinaryFile.bin

 # Just To Know